Teaching Writing Graduate Certificate

 • While learning about multiple literacies and diverse learners associated with writing and writing practice, we also help you help students practice invention strategies, use writing to learn, support effective peer review, engage students in deep revision, and help students to make informed rhetorical choices in writing.

-• Starting with our Summer Leadership Institute (SLI) that introduces you to the Western Massachusetts Writing Project (WMWP) and our vast community of teacher-researchers, you will take three required courses and two electives to earn the certificate.
+• Starting with our Spring Leadership Institute (SLI) that introduces you to the Western Massachusetts Writing Project (WMWP) and our vast community of teacher-researchers, you will take three required courses and two electives to earn the certificate.

 Program Details